osuosl/cs312/source/slides/01_linux_basics.rst

 * Assortment of application and utility software packaged in a way that it meets users' needs
-* Typically composed of: Linux Kernel, GNU tools & libraries, window system & manager and a desktop environment
+* Typically composed of: Linux Kernel, package manager, GNU tools & libraries, window system & manager and a desktop environment
 * Types range from personal desktop, server, supercomputers, embedded to container distributions